Thomas Fairfax, 9th Lord Fairfax of Cameron

-Thomas Fairfax, 9th Lord Fairfax of Cameron (1762 – April 21, 1846) was an American planter.
-Along with his father, on 11 December 1799, he was among the last guests at Mount Vernon before George Washington died.
+Thomas Fairfax, 9th Lord Fairfax of Cameron (1762 – April 21, 1846) was an American planter and peer.

+When styled as Master Fairfax, he traveled with his father Lord Fairfax on December 11, 1799 to Mount Vernon.
+They were among the last guests of President Washington before he died.

 Early life and family

 Thomas Fairfax was born in 1762.
 He was the son of Bryan Fairfax, 8th Lord Fairfax of Cameron (1736–1802) and his wife, Elizabeth Cary, daughter of Colonel Wilson Cary and Sarah Cary.
 His brother was Ferdinando Fairfax (1766–1820), whose godparents were George Washington and Martha Washington.

 Plantation

-In 1802, he succeeded his father to the title of Lord Fairfax of Cameron after his father's death.
+In 1802, he succeeded to the title of Lord Fairfax of Cameron, a title in the peerage of Scotland, upon his father's death.
 He lived the life of a country squire overseeing his 40000 acre, lived at Belvoir, Ash Grove, and Vaucluse, where he died.

 Personal life

-He married three times: Mary Aylett, Laura Washington, Margaret Herbert.
-He had seven children by his third wife Margaret:
+He was thrice married: to Mary Aylett, Laura Washington and Margaret Herbert.
+By his third wife, he had seven children: